abhi-akshat/QuoteMe/README.md

-# ToDo Application On Steroids
+# QuoteMe

-A todo application that track your daily tasks and give you a score accordingly.
+A application for Keeping track your favourite Quotes and Blog which you recive everyday in you mail.

 More to be added soon.